 The MIKE Study found that although children in Switzerland frequently use smartphones and tablets, they much prefer to play outside, do sports, or meet friends.
 In addition, parents check on their children's media use in terms of time spent using media and age-appropriate content.

 About half of primary school children have their own mobile phones, most often a smartphone.
 There are large age differences in having mobile phones: A quarter of 6- to 9-year-olds, almost two thirds of 10- to 11-year-olds, and four fifths of 12- to 13-year-olds have their own mobile phones.

 Among children aged 6 to 13, the most popular leisure activities are playing, doing sports, and meeting friends, much more so than media activities like gaming, reading, and watching television.
 Everyday media use is dominated by television, music, and books.
 More than three quarters of the children watch television, listen to music, or read books at least once a week.

 Younger children tend to be more entertainment-oriented in their media use, whereas for older children, communication is more important.
 It is striking that at age 10 or 11, many children show a sudden increase in the frequency of media use and the time spent using media.

-The results show that experience with media use is a part of children’s everyday life, and the majority of children are growing up in households richly equipped with media.
-Cell phones and smartphones, computers and laptops, Internet access and television are found in almost all households.
+The results show that experience with media use is a part of children’s everyday lives and that the majority of children are growing up in households richly equipped with media.
+Mobile phones and smartphones, computers and laptops, Internet access, and television are found in almost all households.
 But despite the large availability of digital media, in their free time children most often play.
-Doing homework is also a part of everyday life for children.
-The children meet friends, play sports, and do things with their families about as frequently as they listen to music, watch TV and read books.
+Doing homework is also a part of children's everyday lives.
+The children meet friends, play sports, and do things with their families about as frequently as they listen to music, watch TV, and read books.

-Through the course of the primary school years, media use changes: Internet and cell phone are used more frequently by older children.
-Although many children do not yet own a cell phone or do not use one regularly, cell phones take first place among the children’s favourite media.
+Through the course of the primary school years, media use changes: Internet and mobile phone are used more frequently by older children.
+Although many children do not yet have their own mobile phone or do not use one regularly, mobile phones take first place among the children’s favourite media.